braidn/Knowledge-Repo/RubyInstanceMethods.md

 ###Ancestor Chain

+* Easily found by using the class method `.ancestors`
 * Basically how a ruby object looks up a method call
 * If a class includes a module:
 	* It creates an an anonymous class, wraps the module and inserts it